mxbi/youtube8m-2019/deep_learning_for_event_localization/README.md

 Executing commands listed bellow will train models and make predictions for test examples.
 Please adjust paths according to your setup.
 `requirements.yaml` file list dependencies needed to run the code.

+After prediction files for the models are created you can use `combine.ipynb` to generate a submission file.
+Adjust file paths at the beginning accordingly.

 ## Localization models
 ```
 # Train embedding localization